-We do not cover the costs of providing or fitting external prostheses or appliances needed for any other reason.
-Prostheses and appliances include items such as crutches and joint supports.
+We do not cover the costs of providing or fitting external prostheses or appliances needed for any reason.
+Prostheses and appliances include items such as crutches, joint supports and orthotics.

-4.13 > Fat removal
+4.12 > Fat removal

 We do not cover the removal of fat or surplus tissue, such as abdominoplasty (tummy tuck), whether the removal is needed for medical or psychological reasons.